richnusgeeks/richnusgeeks.github.io/index.md

 ### Contact or Support :

-richnusgeeks at gmail dot com
+info at richnusgeeks dot com

 linkedin dot com slash in slash richnusgeeks